luckyparkwood/dbnscripts/readme.txt

 get-printout [CUSTCONTEXT]
 	Prints DBN recording number, Customer Context, Customer DBN DID, and customer recording PIN.
-	Mostly fallen out of use in favor of '$dbntool file export_accounts' which also moves accounts file to the html download directory for company retrieval.
+	Mostly fallen out of use in favor of '$dbntool file export_accounts' which also moves accounts file to the html download directory for company retrieval. duplicates (CR, [CUSTCONTEXT])
+	Run without parameter to search all duplicate numbers within dbn_voicemail.conf Pass customer context to search for duplicate numbers in the customers accounts.csv file and the customer context within dbn_voicemail.conf.

 ###